yogendra/yogendra.me-v2/content/posts/2022/03/yugabyte-row-level-geo-partitioning/index.md

    </details>

-Now we have created a mult-region cluster across 3 regions and 9 zones.
+Now we have created a multi-region cluster across 3 regions and 9 zones.
 Each zone has 1 node in it.
 Table below shows Region/Zone wise list of nodes with roles.

 | Region       | Zone          | IP        | Role           |
 | ------------ | ------------- | --------- | -------------- |